AZ9tumas/Tumascp/README.md

 # Tumascp
-This is my own programming language
+This is my own programming language.
 Btw, Makefile works only on linux.

-use command `make` and boom, it comes in the compiled version

-I'll share syntax and grammar of the language soon!
+Use the following commands in order to start scripting in tumascp:
+1. `make`
+2. `./tumascp`

+This project is under development, syntax and grammar will be shared when done.